githue/ninja-forms-ux-enhancements/readme.txt

 Read on for the list of features.

-### Let web browsers remember user input
+### Let web browser remember user input for auto-fill

-When a returning visitor uses one of your forms their browser will offer to automatically fill in the rest of the form (or the current field) using the same information they entered last time.
+When a returning visitor uses one of your forms their browser will offer to automatically complete the rest of the form (or the current field) using the same information they entered last time.
 This is especially useful for people using touch-screens.